elephantmipt/bert-distillation/README.md

 Not so far ago Hugging Face team published [paper](https://arxiv.org/abs/1910.01108) about DistilBERT model.
 The idea is to transfer knowledge from big student model to smaller student model.

+First of all we need a well trained teacher model.

 Let's take 6 encoders instead of 12!
 We should initialize our small model's layers with teachers layers.

 Instead of train our model for a long time on masked language model task we can add to our casual loss KL divergence and cosine loss between student and teacher as we know that a teacher is well trained.

 As shown in the paper this method leads to small quality decreasing, reduce model size and speed up inference especially on mobile devices.

 ### Folders